History of Mongolia (1990–present): 1990 Democratic revolution

 After numerous demonstrations of many thousands of people in the capital city as well as provincial centers, on 4 March 1990, the MDU and three other reform organizations held a joint outdoor mass meeting, inviting the government to attend.
 The government sent no representative to what became a demonstration of over 100,000 people demanding democratic change.
-Ten members of the organizations began a hunger strike on 7 March, the next day, the Mongolian People's Revolutionary Party (MPRP)'s Politburo – the authority of the government eventually gave way to the pressure and entered negotiations with the leaders of the democratic movement Mongolian Democratic Union.
-Jambyn Batmönkh, chairman of Politburo of MPRP's Central Committee decided to dissolve the Politburo and to resign on 9 March 1990.
+Ten members of the organizations began a hunger strike on 7 March, the next day, the Mongolian People's Revolutionary Party (MPRP)'s Politburo – the authority of the government eventually gave way to the pressure and entered negotiations with the leaders of the democratic movement.
+Jambyn Batmönkh, chairman of the Politburo of MPRP's Central Committee, decided to dissolve the Politburo and resigned on 9 March 1990.
 This paved the way for the first multi-party elections in Mongolia.

-Chairman of the Politburo Jambyn Batmönkh, from 1984 to 1990.

 Behind the scenes, however, the MPRP had seriously considered cracking down on the protesters, writing a decree that was left to be signed by the party leader Jambyn Batmönkh.
 Batmönkh opposed it, maintaining a strict policy of never using force (Хүч хэрэглэж хэрхэвч болохгүй).
 People those were present there later recalled that Batmönkh said "I will never sign this.
 We few Mongols have not yet come to the point that we will make each other's noses bleed," smacked the table, and left the room."

-Elbegdorj announced the news of the Politburo resignation to the hunger strikers and to people who'd gathered on Sükhbaatar Square at 10 PM on that day after the negotiations between leaders of MPRP and Mongolian Democratic Union.
-Then the hunger strike stopped.
+The news of the Politburo resignation was announced to hunger strikers and people who gathered on Sükhbaatar Square at 10 PM on that day after the negotiations between leaders of the MPRP and the MDU.
+Constitutional amendments were made by the People's Great Khural on 21 March, which effectively ended the 70-year-old one-party rule.

 In April, the conflict worsened, with the government restricting the freedom of assembly and the democracy leaders submitting an ultimatum demanding equal participation of all political groups.
 The MPRP refused to accede to the demands.
-However, in May, under pressure and after negotiations with members of the opposition movement, the People's Great Hural approved the Law on Political Parties.
+However, in May, under pressure and after negotiations with members of the opposition movement, the People's Great Khural approved the Law on Political Parties.
+Dates for the multiparty democratic elections for the national, provincial, and municipal khurals were agreed on 14 May.
+In the lead up to the election, six political parties were registered by the Supreme Court of the MPR in May.